SimY4/SimY4/content/posts/002-monads-explained.md

 object Category extends CategoryInstances0 with CategoryInstances1
 ```

-Given this definition of a category, we can implement a few the most frequently used examples of categories:
+Given this definition of a category, we can implement a few most frequently used examples of categories:

 ```scala
 trait CategoryInstances0: